 Governor Walker has argued that the wages and benefits of public employee unions are unsustainable given the tax revenue the state brings in.
 What Gov. Walker neglects to mention is that just weeks earlier his administration helped decrease the government revenue by passing a number of tax cuts for businesses.
 After working to decrease tax revenue in the state, Gov. Walker is now attempting to make the public employees give up their benefits, and their hard-fought collective bargaining rights to pay for the deficit of the state.

 What many are missing is that the exact same reasoning could be used to effectively eliminate Social Security and Medicare in the future.
+Not all the people are currently receiving the benefits of having Social security and the plans to remove it entirely is already in the talks.
+Although the newly migrated migrants in Wisconsin and other places are being suggested to use the online application office finder to apply for the social security card as soon as possible but due to the constant changes in the benefits and the issue of whether it should be made “null” or not is raising a ton of concerns.
 Republicans in Washington D.C., like Gov. Walker in Wisconsin, argue that the benefits given out by Social Security and Medicare are “unsustainable” given the current revenue of government.
 Increasing tax revenues by raising the rate on the highest income earners is not even considered as a possibility by the GOP.
 Instead, a growing number of Republicans are arguing that Social Security and Medicare must be cut back, or even eliminated altogether.
 The House Budget Committee Chairman Paul Ryan (R-WI) has proposed a plan that would significantly cut back Social Security benefits and completely scrap Medicare in favor of a voucher system in the future.
 Under Ryan’s plan seniors would be handed a voucher for about $6,000 and told to find their own private insurance.
 If the voucher did not pay for the health insurance the senior would have to make up the difference or go without coverage.